 Accounting Cycle or Accounting Trail

-Firstly, the information is recorded in a book or in a modern scenario accounting software called Journal.
+Firstly, the information is recorded in a book or accounting software (in the modern scenario) called a Journal.
 Then it is adjusted and moved to a ledger.
 Ledger balances are then summarized to make a trial balance.
-Finally, from trial balance financial statements such as an income statement, a trading account and a balance sheet are prepared.
+Finally, from trial balance financial statements such as an income statement, a trading account, and a balance sheet are prepared.

 Example of Accounting Cycle

 PepsiCo bought a new processing plant for 10 Million, which was shown on the balance sheet as an asset.
 We will study the possible accounting trail related to this transaction.

 |Step 1||Transaction for buying the building is identified.

 Analysis – Buying a new plant is both relevant for the business and can be quantified in monetary value.
 So, this is an economic activity.